 By Gianmarco Segato, Adult Programs Manager

-For Episode 17, the “Please, no more old, tired opera clichés” edition, we welcome back opera journalists Joseph So and Paula Citron; Western Canadian opera presenter and journalist Stephan Bonfield, and opera blogger John Gilks.
+For Episode 25, the “BIG TOPICS!” edition, we welcome back Opera Canada editor, Wayne Gooding; opera journalist Paula Citron and, Western Canadian opera presenter and journalist, Stephan Bonfield.
 Gianmarco Segato, the COC’s Adult Programs Manager, is your host.

-Are you out there listening?
-What would you like us to talk about next time?
-Let us know by sending us your ideas/comments by commenting here, on Facebook, Twitter or by e-mail (firstname.lastname@example.org).
+Are you listening?
+Let us know your thoughts, opinions and suggestions by commenting here, or on Facebook, Twitter or by e-mail (firstname.lastname@example.org).

 Posted by Danielle D'Ornellas / in The Big COC Podcast / comments (0) / permalink